 The 1X chainrings are simpler (you shift just the rear gears), lighter, and fewer things can go wrong (like a dropped chain).
 On the other hand, the jumps between gears are larger, and you have fewer gears to choose from.

-Mountain bikes have easy gears to allow you to tackle steep climbs.
-You will often have to remain in the saddle to keep traction, so easy gears are handy.
+Mountain bikes have easy gears, which allow you to tackle steep climbs.
+Easy gears are handy since you will often have to remain in the saddle to keep traction.
 They share similarities with gravel bikes.

 See the following table that summarizes mountain bike groupsets and their price range.